steven-s/prime_factors_elixir/README.md

 # Prime Factors in Elixir

-This is an example of a prime factors generator developed in a TDD style, like one would do for a a [Code Kata](http://codekata.pragprog.com).
+This is an example of a prime factors generator developed in a TDD style, like one would do for a [Code Kata](http://codekata.pragprog.com).

 The goal is to be able to factor out a list of primes for a given input number.